-The following modifications to the 15KV Class Gloving

-Procedures have been agreed upon by the City and the I.B.E.W, Local 210:
+The following modifications to the 15KV Class Gloving Procedures have been agreed upon by the City and the I.B.E.W, Local 210:

-- I. The following jobs can be safely performed by one (1) Journeyman Lineman in the working position and a qualified man on the ground: - A. Single-Phase Construction. - Installing and/or removing cutouts or lightning arrestors. - Replacing pin insulators or re-tying primary conductors. - Connecting or disconnecting non-current carrying taps (no load). - Transfer single-phase construction. - B. Multi-Phase Construction. - 1.
+- I. The following jobs can be safely performed by one (1) Journeyman Lineman in the working position and a qualified man on the ground: - A. Single-Phase Construction. - Installing and/or removing cutouts or lightning arrestors. - Replacing pin insulators or re-tying primary conductors. - Connecting or disconnecting non-current carrying taps (no load), without the use of a jumper. - 4.
+Transfer single-phase construction. - B. Multi-Phase Construction. - 1.
 Refuse blown cutout. - Open or close switches, test dead and install line grounds. - II.
 All other gloving of 15KV shall require two (2) Linemen in the working position with a third qualified man on the ground.
-(Note: A Lineman-Helper being trained in 15KV Gloving Procedures during his final six months of the apprenticeship program may be the second Lineman in the working position for instructional purposes.)
+(Note: A Lineman-Apprentice being trained in 15KV Gloving Procedures may be the second man in the working position for instructional purposes only.
+He may work single phase 15KV in his second six (6) months of his second year, and multiphase 15 KV in his third and fourth year.)

 - III.
 All work performed under the I & I Rules on a pole containing two or more energized primary circuits shall be performed by two (2) Journeyman Linemen in the working position with a third qualified man on the ground. - IV.
-It is understood that the definition of a "qualified man" shall be a Work Leader, Lineman, or a third year Lineman-Helper. - V. The existing contract schedule and Apprenticeship Program shall be modified as follows:
+It is understood that the definition of a "qualified man" shall be a Work Leader, Journeyman Lineman or an Apprentice in his last six (6) months of his fourth year. - V. The existing contract schedule and Apprenticeship Program shall be modified as follows:

-1 year 1 year 1 year 6 Mos.
+1 yr.
+1 yr.
+1 yr. l yr.
+6 Mos.
 Final

-A) Work Leader- Line Department x x
+A) Work Leader- Line Department X X

-Lineman X
+Lineman - ~ X

-Lineman-Helper X X X ÷
+Lineman-Helper X X X X -

-Groundhand .
-X X
+Groundhand X ž.
+X

-- B) The training in each category shall include but not be limited to the following: - Groundhand On-the-Job-Training (OJT) pertaining to equipment, materials, rigging, C.P.R. and safety. - 2.
-Lineman-Helper -
+- B) The training in each category shall include but not be limited to the following: - Groundhand On-the-Job-Training (OJT) pertaining to equipment, materials, rigging, C.P.R. and safety.
+Groundhands to stay on ground (not to work from aerial device.) - 2.
+Lineman-Helper - - First Year Street lighting, service and secondary work.
+Experience on aerial trucks, digger truck, setting poles, operating wire puller.
+All unenergized linework.
+Experience in pole climbing.
+Begin approved training course.